John Connolly (blogger)

-John Connolly (also known as Yochanan Shevat) is a blogger who gained international attention after publicising the statutory rape conviction of Ezra Nawi, the former partner of Senator David Norris, who was at the time of Connolly's intervention the front-runner in the 2011 Irish presidential race.
+John Connolly is a blogger who gained international attention after publicising the statutory rape conviction of Ezra Nawi, the former partner of Senator David Norris, who was at the time of Connolly's intervention the front-runner in the 2011 Irish presidential race.
 Connolly also highlighted the assistance Norris had provided to Ezra Nawi and his associates with their legal difficulties in Israel.
 Connolly's intervention drew both scorn (due to an alleged political agenda) and praise (for bringing about "the first major victory of the Irish blogosphere", as described by the Irish Independent).

 Blogging activities

-Connolly/Shevat has a blog promoting conservative libertarianism and pro-Israel positions, under the title "Cranky Notions" (formerly "The System Works").
+Connolly had a blog promoting conservative libertarianism and pro-Israel positions, under the title "Cranky Notions" (formerly "The System Works").
+He later renounced libertarianism and became an early promoter of the US.
+Presidential candidate Donald Trump.

 While some commentators claimed the Connolly revelations upset the "often too cosy relationship between the political and media classes in Ireland", the blogger was still the subject of much criticism after critically damaging Norris's campaign.
 The Guardian (a paper Connolly refers to as "Al Guardian") claimed he showed a strong "political motive to attack Norris and, by extension, Ezra Yizhak", while The Jewish Chronicle and Connolly himself wrote of anti-Semitic slurs and conspiracy theories directed at him, some claiming he was an agent of Mossad.